 Internet Vikings Set to Be the First in Nevada

-"Receiving the license to operate in the Nevada market will be a game changer for Internet Vikings.
+"Receiving the registration to operate in the Nevada market will be a game changer for Internet Vikings.
 It is an important online gaming and sports betting market to launch in, and we look forward to building new partnerships."
-CEO and founder Rickard Vikstrom expressed his determination.
+Founder and CEO Rickard Vikstrom expressed his determination.

-Nevada is regarded as the most competitive industry market with strong gambling traditions dating back over a century.
+Nevada is considered the most competitive industry market with strong gambling traditions dating back over a century.
 It was the first state in the U.S. to offer online sports betting.
 Online poker is also fully legal within the jurisdiction, however, online casinos are allowed only for non-residents of 21 years of age.
-In the meantime, there are social online casinos, supported by hundreds of land-based operators, available to Nevada residents who wish to play online.
+In the meantime, there are online social casinos, supported by hundreds of land-based operators, available to Nevada residents who wish to play online.

 "Being the first to be able to provide gaming specialized cloud hosting solutions in Nevada is a big achievement.
 We are pleased with our increasing presence in the U.S. iGaming supplier market.
 We are operating in most U.S. states where iGaming and/or online sports betting are regulated and we plan to continue expanding together with the growing market."
 Kristoffer Ottoson, the newly appointed COO added.